Watercolor of a solitary figure standing on a shore looking out across open water toward a distant landmass

 The model was never the point.

 I started paying attention to the benchmarks after that.
 Stanford's 2025 AI Index put numbers to what I'd already seen.2 Models that once needed 540 billion parameters to hit a score now needed 3.8 billion to match it.
 A 142-fold reduction.
-Inference costs dropped 280-fold in eighteen months.
 The gap between every top model collapsed to what researchers called "measurement error territory."
 MIT Sloan asked the obvious question.
 "How can AI be the centerpiece of a sustained competitive advantage when everyone has it?"3

 They can't.
 The models have plateaued.
 Every major model converged to roughly the same capability, and the race to be the smartest in the room ended in a tie.